jackorden/Examensarbete/README.md

 #### Workflow example

-A workflow gets triggered on push to the branch "testing", when changes are made to "postgres-docker/docker-compose.yml".
+A workflow gets triggered when changes are made to "postgres-docker/docker-compose.yml" and gets pushed to the branch "testing" or on a pull request to "main".

+The "on" in parenthesis is to avoid ansible-lint error: "*Truthy value should be one of \[false, true]*"

 ```yml
 name: Push docker compose into testing